 The next available joint position in HPB & Transplantation begins January 1, 2024.
 Applications for this position are now closed.

 We offer one Paul Greig International position every two years, and the next cycle of applications will open in the fall of 2024.

 I am a board-certified surgeon from outside North America.
 Can I apply?

 I am from outside North America.
 Do I require the USMLE or ECFMG examinations?

-No, in Canada neither USMLE nor ECFMEs are required.
-Your training will be assessed by the College of Physicians and Surgeons of Ontario (CPSO).
+No, in Canada neither USMLE nor ECFMGs are required.
+Your training will be assessed and must be approved by the College of Physicians and Surgeons of Ontario (CPSO).
 For details see the CPSO’s Registration Applications and Forms page.